 Season One Ratings

 Midnight, Texas was originally supposed to premiere in the mid-season, but in the end, the Peacock network held it for summer.
 What’s more — they only ordered ten episodes.
 While none of that adds up to anything definitive, it could indicate that they have less faith in the series.
 The ratings have not been very good so I suspect that the show will be cancelled.
-I’ll keep a hungry eye on the Nielsens and will update this page as needed.
+I’ll update this page as needed.
 Subscribe for free updates on any Midnight, Texas cancellation or renewal news.

 Midnight, Texas Cancellation & Renewal Related Links